Leptadenia pyrotechnica

-Leptadenia pyrotechnica (खींप; ਖਿੱਪ) is the botanical name of a desert herb of the family Apocynaceae.
+Leptadenia pyrotechnica (खींप/खीप; ਖਿੱਪ) is the botanical name of a desert herb of the family Apocynaceae.
 It is widespread from Senegal to India.
-It is known as khimp in Hindi and Urdu, and khipp in Punjabi.
+It is known as khimp/khip in Rajasthani, and khipp in Punjabi.

 Being highly drought-resistant, Leptadenia pyrotechnica has played an important role in the desert afforestation programs.
 The herb khimp is a strong soil binder and, as such, is one of the pioneer species in sand dune fixation.

 Description

 Leptadenia pyrotechnica is heavily branched and reaches heights of up to 3 metres.
 The shrub's long roots reach up to 12 metres below the surface.
 The leaves of the green to grey-green branches tend to fall off early.
 When present, they are opposite, sessile, elongated to linear, glabrous and about 2 cm long and 3 mm wide.

 The very small, greenish-yellow, hermaphrodite and five-fold, short-stalked flowers with a double inflorescence have a diameter of 2 mm and stand in axillary, small cymous inflorescences.
 The flowers are fine-haired and have a minimal, fleshy corolla.
 The two ovaries are on top, whilst the stigma and stamens are fused into a very short gynostegium.

 The narrow, many-seeded, green, follicular fruits reach 8–11 cm in length.
 When ripe (like those of the related milkweeds) they dehisce to liberate pappus-tufted seeds, which are carried off by the wind.